wmhilton-stoplight/platform-docs/governance/proposals.md

 Proposals facilitate oversight + governance  oversight within your API program by:

-- **Increasing Visiblity**: The proposals screen provides a single point of access that surfaces all in-flight API Design and Documentation changes across the Git-connected projects in your workspace.
+- **Increasing Visibility**: The proposals screen provides a single point of access that surfaces all in-flight API Design and Documentation changes across the Git-connected projects in your workspace.
 - **Mitigating Risk**: Proposals highlight potentially [breaking changes](#about-breaking-changes) to your API.
 - **Surfacing Affected Consumers**: Ever wonder which API operations are affected by the removal of that one shared schema property?
 Proposals is `$ref` aware, making it easier to understand the true impact of changes to shared components.